SvenBayer/boot2docker-vagrant-box/README.md

 * Network considerations :
   * By default, we use a NAT interfaces, which have its ports 2375 and 2376 (Docker IANA ports) forwarded to the loopback (localhost) of your physical host.
-  * Also, we provide a private network that allow direct-IP exchange from your host.
-This is less portable but easier to use.
-This usage come from the officiel docker-machine system.
-  * If you face problems (Virtualbox errors, IP overlapping, etc.) with the private network, you can disable it with an environment variable :

-    ```bash
-    $ export B2D_DISABLE_PRIVATE_NETWORK=1
-    $ vagrant up
-    ```

 * If you want to tune contents (custom profile, install tools inside the VM) that do not fit into the "vagrant provisionning" lifecycle combinded with the un-persistence of boot2docker, the "bootlocal" system has been extended :
   * The [boot2docker FaQ](https://github.com/boot2docker/boot2docker/blob/master/doc/FAQ.md) says that you can provide a custom script, named bootlocal.sh to execute things at the end of the boot.